Unboundedness of zero-cycles on higher dimensional Fano manifolds: Introduction

 In this paper, a variety defined over a field $K$ is reduced and geometrically irreducible, that is, irreducible over $\overline{K}$.
 In particular, the Fano varieties, including del Pezzo surfaces, that we will consider, are smooth projective, geometrically irreducible, with ample anticanonical bundle.
-For a projective variety $X$ over a field $K$, and for a finite extension $K\subset L$, the degree of a $L$-point $x$ of $X$ is defined to be the degree of the field extension $K\subset L$.
+For a projective variety $X$ over a field $K$, and for a finite extension $K\subset L$, the degree of a closed point $x$ of $X$ is defined to be the degree of the field extension $K\subset L$, where $L$ is the residue field of $x$.
 This is also the degree of $x$ seen as a $0$-cycle of $X$ over $K$.
-It is expected by a conjecture of Cassels and Swinnerton-Dyer that any smooth cubic hypersurface with a point of degree coprime to $3$ has a $K$-point.
+It is expected by a conjecture of Cassels and Swinnerton-Dyer that any smooth cubic hypersurface with a closed point of degree coprime to $3$ has a $K$-point.
 In \cite{colliot} and \cite{voisindelpezzo}, the following results on points on del Pezzo surfaces of degrees $2$ and $3$ are proved, improving a classical result of Coray \cite{coray}. \begin{theo} (i) (Colliot-Th\'{e}l\`{e}ne \cite{colliot}) Let $S$ be a del Pezzo surface of degree $2$ over a field $K$ of characteristic $0$.
-Then if $S$ has a $0$-cycle of degree $1$ (equivalently, if $S$ has a point of odd degree), $S$ has a closed point of degree $1$, $3$ or $7$.
+Then if $S$ has a $0$-cycle of degree $1$ (equivalently, if $S$ has a closed point of odd degree), $S$ has a closed point of degree $1$, $3$ or $7$.

 (ii) (Voisin \cite{voisindelpezzo}) Let $S$ be a smooth cubic surface defined over a field $K$ of characteristic $0$.
-If $S$ has a $0$-cycle of degree $1$ (equivalently, if $S$ has a point of degree coprime to $3$), $S$ has a closed point of degree $1$ or $4$. \end{theo} Coray had established a weaker version of statement (ii), allowing also points of degree $10$.
+If $S$ has a $0$-cycle of degree $1$ (equivalently, if $S$ has a closed point of degree coprime to $3$), $S$ has a closed point of degree $1$ or $4$. \end{theo} Coray's result in \cite{coray} was a weaker version of statement (ii), allowing also points of degree $10$.
 Concerning statement (i), Koll\'ar and Mella noticed in \cite{kollarmella} that there are del Pezzo surfaces of degree $2$ with a point of degree $3$ but no $K$-point (see \cite[Remarque 4.3]{colliot} for a complete decription of their argument).